Hailing from Brazil, Flavio Lira is based in New York City.

-Graduated Berklee College of Music in the Bass Performance Diploma program.
+Graduated summa cum laude from Berklee College of Music in the Bass Performance Diploma program.

 Bachelor in Music - Music Production from Parana Federal University - Brazil